yvanh24/adastandards2017/README.md

 Contains comprehensive listing of raw table elements from the 2017 American Diabetes Association Standards of Medical Care in Diabetes.

 ## "modules" folder
-Contains comprehensive listing of raw modularized search criteria for Wellcentive
+Contains comprehensive listing of raw modularized search criteria for Wellcentive.